ha0ye/personal-website/content/home/teaching.md

 I am a certified instructor for [The Carpentries](https://carpentries.org/) and have taught at and assisted with several workshops at both the University of Florida and the University of California San Diego.

-In addition to teaching, I am also a board member for the [UF Carpentry Club](https://uf-carpentry.org/), which organizes workshops and other events at UF.
+In addition to teaching, I am also a board member for the [UF Carpentryies Club](https://uf-carpentries.org/), which organizes workshops and other events at UF.
 In August 2018, we organized a series of talks, career panel, and mini-tutorials as part of [Research Bazaar at UF](https://uf-carpentry.github.io/resbaz2018/gainesville/).

 ### Training